berkeley-blockchain/cs294-144-s19/index.md

 As of now, all seats in the class have been filled.

 **Can I audit the class?**
 Unfortunately, space constraints keep us from allowing students to audit the class.
-Some guest panels will be open to the public—to attend, please register here.
+Some guest panels will be open to the public—to attend, please register following the links above under "Registration for Special Guest Lectures."